Security Whitepaper

 7. LLM Security

-The Ask Grok chat feature includes multiple layers of prompt injection defense:
+The Ask AI chat feature includes multiple layers of prompt injection defense:

-- Injection pattern detection: 24+ regex patterns scan incoming messages for known jailbreak techniques — "ignore previous instructions," "DAN mode," "show me your prompt," role impersonation, and similar vectors.
+- Injection pattern detection: 24+ regex patterns scan incoming messages for known jailbreak techniques - “ignore previous instructions,” “DAN mode,” “show me your prompt,” role impersonation, and similar vectors.
+Messages are scanned as-is (no Unicode normalization is applied; NFKC normalization for homoglyph-aware scanning is a planned improvement).
 Matches are rejected with randomized refusal responses.
+Regex detection is an additive defense layer and is not relied upon as the sole control - it operates alongside role restriction, system prompt isolation, and tool sandboxing.

-- System prompt IP protection: The system prompt contains explicit rules forbidding the model from disclosing engine internals, Q0.16 weight constants, threshold values, Rust source code, or FPGA RTL.
+- System prompt IP protection: The system prompt contains explicit rules forbidding the model from disclosing engine internals, proprietary algorithms, default parameter values, or implementation details.

 - Role restriction: Only